 Despite the tribes’ recent financial successes — or perhaps, in part, because of them — the process has been neither cheap nor easy.
 Tribal leaders say white landowners who know that buying back land is a priority believe the tribes can and will pay any price.

-All three tribes are paying prices that are higher than normal, according to a Flatwater Free Press analysis of data gathered by a University of Nebraska-Lincoln journalism class.
+All three tribes are paying prices that are higher than normal, according to a Flatwater Free Press analysis of five years of land sales data, between 2018 and 2022, originally gathered by a University of Nebraska-Lincoln College of Journalism and Mass Communications data journalism class.

 The Winnebago Tribe spent nearly $10,000 per acre, on average, to buy back 340 acres of ag land.
 That’s about $3,000 higher than the northeast region’s 2022 average.